jaredatron/s.js/README.markdown

 ## S.js and jQuery

+### Querying

-  S.js can be thought of being a layer on top of jQuery in the same way jQuery lives on top of the DOM.
+  S.js can be thought of as being a layer on top of jQuery in the same way jQuery lives on top of the DOM.

     S('body');             //-> the "body" selector
     S('body').get();       //-> a jQuery collection containing the <body> DOM node